monome/norns/maiden-repl/README.md

-the `maiden-repl` command is a terminal based alternative to the `matron` and `supercollider` (sc/crone) REPLs provided in the web based `maiden` editor. this command can be independently of, or concurrently with, the web based editor. any REPL output will appear in all connected sessions but REPL input commands and command history.
+the `maiden-repl` command is a terminal based alternative to the `matron` and `supercollider` (sc/crone) REPLs provided in the web based `maiden` editor. this command can be used independently of, or concurrently with, the web based editor. any REPL output will appear in all connected sessions but REPL input commands and command history.